convo-lang/convo-lang/convo/tui/tui-notes.md

   3. write changed runs to stdout using ANSI escape sequences
   4. copy the back buffer to the front buffer
 - First render and resize render use a full redraw.
-- Color handling should support theme variables and `#rrggbb` truecolor.
+- Color handling should support theme variables and `#rrggbb`.
 - Layout should be split into two passes:
   1. determine natural layout size of inline sprites
   2. share remaining layout space between row, column, grid, and flex children